twine-realtime/twine-realtime.github.io/docs/1-deployment.md

 <!--All you need is a blank line-->

 1. [Install the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
-2. Execute `aws configure --profile new-profile-name` in terminal
+2. Execute `aws configure --profile new-profile-name` in terminal, replacing `new-profile-name` with your desired profile name
 3. Provide your access key and secret access key
 4. Provide the region that you previously determined (must match)
 </details>